How to prepare your team for when you leave

 What capacity building metrics should INGO CDs look at?

-Lots of senior managers look for attendance data (number trained) – but this is a big mistake.
-It rests on a faulty assumption.
+Lots of senior managers look for attendance data (the number of people trained) – but this is a big mistake.
+Attending and learning are not the same thing.
 Lots of people assume that exposure to information creates knowledge, and that knowledge creates new behaviours.
-If you say it as bluntly as this, you can see it’s not true. […]
+If you say it as bluntly as this, you […]

 Six things your humanitarian learning advisor would tell you – if you had one